 It is important to understand the difference between authentication and authorization because a lot of times it is misinterpreted correctly or used as synonyms.

 The easiest way to explain the difference is that authentication is a process of identification.
-This is when user tells to a website who he or she is.
-The authorization is a process of granting access to certain resource or activity.
-In other words, a website knows who is the user and verifies if user is allowed to do what he/she is asking for.
-In real life the authentication and authorization can be explain with example: John Smith is allowed to enter your house because he is your friend (authentication), but he is not allowed to take your office desk (authorization).
+This is when a user tells a website who he or she is.
+The authorization is a process of granting access to certain resources or activities.
+In other words, the website knows who is the user and verifies if the user is allowed to do what he/she is asking for.
+In real life the authentication and authorization can be explained with an example: John Smith is allowed to enter your house because he is your friend (authentication), but he is not allowed to take your office desk (authorization).

 With AAM plugin the frontend authorization is extended and you can manage access to your website content, widgets or even access to the entire website.